eatplaynap/shadone/README.md

-# ShaDone
+# Shadone

-ShaDone is a web app for language learners who want to do shadowing exercise with YouTube videos.
+Shadone is a web app for language learners who want to do shadowing exercise with YouTube videos.

 ## Features
 With ShaDone you can